sashker/container-yeti-management/README.md

 # yeti-management in a container
 #### Containerized version of yeti-management daemon (part of the "Yeti switch" project)
-We are aimed to contenerize yeti-management in order to provide an opportunity to run it in Docker and other container services.
+We are aimed at contenerization of yeti-management in order to provide an opportunity to run it in Docker and other container services.

 ##Version notification